MelkorBalrog/SynapseX/README.md

 - **Evaluation metrics.** Training curves track loss, accuracy, precision, recall and F1 while a confusion matrix visualises classification results for any number of classes.
 - **Validation-based early stopping.** Training monitors a held-out validation split, restoring the best model weights to avoid the "stuck at one class" behaviour and improve overall metrics.
+- **Genetic algorithm tuning.** A tiny GA explores learning rates, dropout and transformer depth to squeeze out better accuracy, recall, precision and F1.
+- **Target-metrics training.** Optimisation halts when validation F1 stalls, preserving the model state that achieved the strongest score.

 ## Getting Started